 This course is an introduction to the ownership and management of small firms, emphasizing their role in the U.S. economy, their particular demands on owners, and the effects of newness and smallness on their managers' decision.
-Prerequisites: ENG101, junior standing, and permission of the Department of Business Administration.
+Prerequisites: BA 340.